 How to Utilize Update in Unity

 The Update function in Unity is a built-in function that is called once per frame and is commonly used to update the state of game objects and perform other game logic.
-Here are some tips on how to properly utilize the Update function in your code.
+Below are a few tips on how to properly utilize the Update function in the Unity code.

-Since the Update function is called once per frame, it's important to use Time.deltaTime to ensure that your updates are frame-rate independent.
-This means that your updates will execute at the same rate regardless of the frame rate, ensuring that your game behaves consistently across different hardware.
+Since Update functions are called once per frame, it's important to use 'Time.deltaTime' to ensure that the updates are frame-rate independent.
+This means that the updates will execute at the same rate regardless of the frame rate, ensuring that the game behaves consistently across different hardware.

-For example, if you wanted to move an object at a constant speed, you would multiply the movement vector by Time.deltaTime to ensure that the object moves at the same speed regardless of the frame rate:
+For example, to move an object at a constant speed, the movement vector needs to be multiplied by the 'Time.deltaTime' to ensure that the object moves at the same speed regardless of the frame rate:

 void Update() {